dotchen/LearningByCheating/README.md

 cd ../..
 ```

-Once you are done with that, now you need to start the Carla Server and the LbC agent.
+Once you are done with that, you need to start the Carla Server and the LbC agent.

 ### Running the Carla Server

- - Open up a terminal
+ - Open up a terminal.
  - Inside the carla directory run `./CarlaUE4.sh -fps=10 -benchmark`.

 ### Running the LbC Agent

  - Open up another terminal to run the LbC agent.

- - To run the LbC agent, you need to ensure your `PYTHONPATH` is set correctly.
+ - To run the LbC agent, your `PYTHONPATH` needs to be set correctly.
 Make sure `[CARLA PATH]/PythonAPI` is in your `PYTHONPATH`
-   If you are inside the carla_lbc directory(created above), you can run the following command
+   If you are inside the carla_lbc directory (created above), you can run the following command.

 ```
 export PYTHONPATH="`pwd`/PythonAPI:$PYTHONPATH"
 ```

- - After ensuring your `PYTHONPATH` is set correctly, run this
+ - After ensuring your `PYTHONPATH` is set correctly, run this:

 ```
 CUDA_VISIBLE_DEVICES="0" python benchmark_agent.py --suite=town2 --model-path=ckpts/image/model-10.th --show